cabincabin/MLRobustClassifier/README.md

 </p>
 These graphs are plotted from the instantanious loss calculated by KERAS, sampled every 500 images.
 Each batch per epoch used for training was a bootstrapped sample of 10,000 images from the dataset.
 Each "Step" in the loss graph corrisponds to the beginning of one of these batches.

+For the results of our model, we split our training data into a training set, and a tuning set, then looked at the 8 following labels:

+      Person, Table, Tree, Building, Glasses, Boat, Insect, Dog

 <p align="center">
 <img src="https://raw.githubusercontent.com/cabincabin/MLRobustClassifier/master/img/train_test_full.png"/>
 <img src="https://raw.githubusercontent.com/cabincabin/MLRobustClassifier/master/img/train_test_edges.png"/>
 </p>

+Additionally, trained a second model without the split, then tested on the 1000 non-eurocentric images provided by kaggle, again against the above 8 labels.

 <p align="center">
 <img src="https://raw.githubusercontent.com/cabincabin/MLRobustClassifier/master/img/train_tune_full.png"/>